msecondi/msecondi/README.md

 # 👋🏼 Hey, I'm Matthew Secondi

-Full-stack developer and UX designer focused on building simple, ***human-centered software***.
+Full-stack developer and UX designer focused on building ***human-centered software***.
 I completed BrainStation’s Software Engineering Bootcamp and earned a UX Design certification, giving me both the technical foundation and product thinking to contribute across engineering and experience design.

 ## 🧠 What I Care About